-Equally prized as the fruit though is the highly scented flowers of Elders which are fantastic in syrups, cordials, alcoholic beverages, or even eaten raw in salads.
+Equally prized as the fruit, however, are the highly scented flowers of Elders which are fantastic in syrups, cordials, alcoholic beverages, or even eaten raw in salads.

-Only a few years ago, Elder was considered a weed.
+Only a few years ago, many people considered Elder a weed.
 Yet today, great plantations of them are being rolled out to meet soaring demands for their produce.